bast/paragliding-aerodynamics/slides.md

 - lower aspect: **rounder**, less performance, easier to fly thanks to more stability/rigidity
-- higher aspect: **thinner**, less induced drag, more performance (speed, better glide, better climb); less stability: more piloting needed to prevent deflations and cravats, and to keep wingtips apart ]
+- higher aspect: **thinner**, less induced drag, more performance (speed, better glide, better climb); less stability: more piloting needed to prevent deflations and cravats; more dynamic deflations ]